ben/writings/software-developers-journal/c-toolbelt.md

 Automated checking tools can catch many serious bugs before they even go into source control.
 These come in two flavors: static and dynamic.

-Static tools work by analyzing the source code without actually running it.
+Static code analyzers work by parsing and crunching the source code without actually running it.
-You're actually running one of these already – compilers are pretty good at finding type errors, and not terribly bad at detecting certain other kinds of error.
+You're actually using one of these already – compilers are pretty good at finding type errors, and not terribly bad at detecting certain other kinds of error, though they have their limits.
 There are others that are free; **scan-build** is included with clang (and is also available from inside Xcode), and Eclipse CDT includes **CODAN**, for example.
 Commercial tools also exist, such as **PC-Lint** and **PVS-Studio**.
 The main drawback of static analysis tools is their pedantry.